 About Todd Wilson

 Dr. Todd Wilson is an author, speaker, theologian, and the Co-Founder of the Center for Pastor Theologians.
 He is a graduate of Wheaton College and completed his PhD in New Testament Studies at Cambridge University.
-He is the author of several books related to Christian ministry, theology, and biblical studies.
+He is the author or editor of over a dozen books related to Christian ministry, theology, and biblical studies.
 Todd has over 15 years of pastoral ministry and currently serves as the President of the Center for Pastor Theologians.

 Originally from Indianapolis, Todd married his high school sweetheart, Katie, in 1997.
 Todd and Katie live in west Chicagoland where they have raised their seven children, three biological and four adopted from Ethiopia.
 Todd enjoys reading on just about any topic.
 He is also a fan of Lionel Messi and FC Barcelona.